-Lack of care leading to Norfolk and Norwich Hospital discharge delays
+Norfolk and Norwich Hospital unable to discharge 180 patients

 David Freeman is one of those patients who is medically fit to be discharged but does not have care in place for his needs.

-He said he was hoping he will leave hospital next week "but in reality I expect it will take a little longer than that".
+He said he was hoping he would leave hospital next week "but in reality I expect it will take a little longer than that".

 The 70-year-old is recovering from a brain tumour which has left him with "a lot of tiredness, I am awake in the morning but in the afternoon I would frequently fall asleep," he said.